Prepare Your AD Environment

 Add a Domain Controller in Secure Access

-1. Enter the hostname, internal IP address, and domain of the domain controller.
+1. Enter the Hostname, Internal IP address, and Domain of the domain controller.

-1. Click Next, and then follow the instructions to install the AD Connector.
+1. Deploy the AD Connector.
 For more information, see Connect Active Directory to VAs.

 View the Registered AD Components in Secure Access